-- ^{13.} All members of an audit committee where the auditor has resigned and reported that a section 10A15 letter has been issued. - ^{14.} All members of an audit committee at a time when material accounting fraud occurred at the company.16 - 15.
-All members of an audit committee at a time when annual and/or multiple quarterly financial statements had to be restated, and any of the following factors apply:17 - a.
+- 13. All members of an audit committee where the auditor has resigned and reported that a section 10A15 letter has been issued. - 14.
+All members of an audit committee at a time when material accounting fraud occurred at the company.
+16 - 15.
+All members of an audit committee at a time when annual and/or multiple quarterly financial statements had to be restated, and any of the following factors apply: 17 - a.
 The restatement involves fraud or manipulation by insiders; - b.
 The restatement is accompanied by an SEC inquiry or investigation; - c.
 The restatement involves revenue recognition; - d.
 The restatement results in a greater than 5% adjustment to costs of goods sold, operating expense, or operating cash flows; or - e.
 The restatement results in a greater than 5% adjustment to net income, 10% adjustment to assets or shareholders equity, or cash flows from financing or investing activities. - 16.
 All members of an audit committee if the company repeatedly fails to file its financial reports in a timely fashion.
 For example, the company has filed two or more quarterly or annual financial statements late within the last five quarters. - 17.
 All members of an audit committee when it has been disclosed that a law enforcement agency has charged the company and/or its employees with a violation of the Foreign Corrupt Practices Act (FCPA). - 18.
 All members of an audit committee when the company has aggressive accounting policies and/or poor disclosure or lack of sufficient transparency in its financial statements. - 19.
 All members of the audit committee when there is a disagreement with the auditor and the auditor resigns or is dismissed (e.g., the company receives an adverse opinion on its financial statements from the auditor). - 20.
-All members of the audit committee if the contract with the auditor specifically limits the auditor's liability to the company for damages.18 - 21.
-All members of the audit committee who served since the date of the company's last annual meeting, and when, since the last annual meeting, the company has reported a material weakness that has not yet been corrected, or, when the company has an ongoing material weakness from a prior year that has not yet been corrected.

-- 17 The SEC issued guidance in March 2021 related to classification of warrants as liabilities at special purpose acquisition companies (SPACs).
+All members of the audit committee if the contract with the auditor specifically limits the auditor's liability to the company for damages.
+18 - 21.
+All members of the audit committee who served since the date of the company's last annual meeting, and when, since the last annual meeting, the company has reported a material weakness that has not yet been corrected, or, when the company has an ongoing material weakness from a prior year that has not yet been corrected. - Auditors are required to report all potential illegal acts to management and the audit committee unless they are clearly inconsequential in nature.
+If the audit committee or the board fails to take appropriate action on an act that has been determined to be a violation of the law, the independent auditor is required to send a section 10A letter to the SEC.
+Such letters are rare and therefore we believe should be taken seriously. - Research indicates that revenue fraud now accounts for over 60% of SEC fraud cases, and that companies that engage in fraud experience significant negative abnormal stock price declines-facing bankruptcy, delisting, and material asset sales at much higher rates than do non-fraud firms (Committee of Sponsoring Organizations of the Treadway Commission.
+"Fraudulent Financial Reporting: 1998-2007."
+May 2010). - 17 The SEC issued guidance in March 2021 related to classification of warrants as liabilities at special purpose acquisition companies (SPACs).
 We will generally refrain from recommending against audit committee members when the restatement in question is solely as a result of the aforementioned SEC guidance. - 18 The Council of Institutional Investors.
 "Corporate Governance Policies," p.
 4, April 5, 2006; and "Letter from Council of Institutional Investors to the AICPA," November 8, 2006.